Marcus Krüger: ZSC Lions

 Following the 2018–19 season, Krüger ended his nine-year career in the NHL, returning to Europe as a free agent in signing a two-year contract with Swiss club ZSC Lions of the NL on 5 July 2019.
 On 17 February 2021, Krüger was signed to an early one-year contract extension through to the end of the 2021–22 season.

 International play

-Krüger has represented Sweden three times in international play.
+Krüger represented Sweden three times in international play.
 At the junior level, he helped his country capture a bronze medal at the 2010 World Junior Championships.
 After graduating to the senior level, Krüger has played for Sweden twice, in 2011 (finishing with a silver medal) and 2012.
 He also represented Sweden in the 2014 Winter Olympics.
 After several injuries to the team's centremen, Krüger played on Sweden's first line in the tournament final against Canada, which the Swedes lost 3–0.